 State and local transportation agencies are eager to learn from the experiences of early adopters of changing and emerging transportation technologies.
 Formulating a framework that establishes specific procedures for identifying, collecting, aggregating, analyzing, and disseminating data should significantly contribute to effective transportation decision-making.

 1. To develop a framework for identifying, collecting, aggregating, analyzing, and disseminating data from emerging public and private transportation technologies.
-This framework will address, at a minimum, data from CV/AV deployments as well as other data linked to smart city and related transportation initiatives.

 2. To outline a process for using this framework to help decision-makers incorporate data from emerging technologies into transportation planning and policy.